 University of Illinois Didactic Program in Dietetics Goals

-≥85% graduates are placed into dietetic internships (DI)
+≥85% graduates are placed into supervised practice programs

 >90% first time pass rate in the RD exam

-2. Provide students with a strong foundation in the basic science, research and application of nutrition, food science and management areas for supervised practice or graduate school.
+2. Provide students with a strong foundation in the basic sciences, research and application of nutrition, food science and management areas to prepare them for supervised practice and graduate school.

->80% of alumni will rate program as meeting needs for DI or graduate school
+>80% of alumni rate program as meeting needs for supervised practice or graduate school

->90% of DI directors or supervisors rate graduates as satisfactory or more than satisfactory
+>90% of DI directors rate DPD graduates as satisfactory or more than satisfactory

 >90% of alumni rate program as preparing them for career (job placement)